-- O In light of the fact that the water cycle involves circulation of surface water or groundwater chiefly through river basins, efforts will be made to maintain necessary river flows. - O To respond to increased flows to rivers during flooding, as a result of urbanization, and water damage that is increasingly frequent and severe in recent years, comprehensive river improvement measures will be promoted to flow flood water and rainwater safely downstream through rivers and sewer systems and to secure the water retention and storage functions of individual river basins through rainwater storage and infiltration facilities.
+- In light of the fact that the water cycle involves circulation of surface water or groundwater chiefly through river basins, efforts will be made to maintain necessary river flows. - Multilayered flood control measures will be promoted as part of river basin flood control to respond to increased flows into rivers during flooding that are attributable to urbanization and to flood damage that has been becoming increasingly frequent and severe in recent years.
+Examples include the acceleration of measures that send flood water and rainwater safely downstream through rivers and sewer systems, the securing of river basins' water retention and retarding functions by preserving lowlands and open levees along rivers, and the securing of river basins' water storage and retention functions through the development of rainwater storage and infiltration facilities. - Regarding measures to secure river basins' retention and retarding functions, quantitative assessments of their flood control effects will be carried out in cooperation with concerned bodies, and efforts will be made to share those measures with stakeholders in the river basin and promote greater stakeholder participation and effective countermeasures.